4 Shocking Scams (That People Actually Fell For)

 If a modelling agency asks for money up front, they are not a modelling agency.
 They are a scam and you should walk away.
 Yet, this is what many fake modelling agency scammers do.
 They lure impressionable young girls with the promise of fame and fortune, ask them for a fee to get their career started, then run away with the money.
 However, this is sadly one of the most innocent scams the world of modelling sees.

-Scams amongst the modelling community have often taken a darker turn, and they have made victims our of seasoned professionals as well as young, inexperienced girls.
+Scams amongst the modelling community have often taken a darker turn, and they have made victims out of seasoned professionals as well as young, inexperienced girls.
 For example, NFL cheerleader Britany Cason was approached by a talent scout looking for models to present the Sochi Olympics in 2014.
-She was subjected to a 4 month audition process before finally being accepted.
+She was subjected to a four-month audition process before finally being accepted.

 With her suspicion piqued, Cason contacted the FBI, and not only did she realize her suspicions were not unfounded, she also discovered the talent scout didn't even exist.
 Shockingly, although Cason was just one step away from getting on a plane to Russia, it was revealed she was most likely to fall victim to a human trafficking ring.
 In fact, many victims of human trafficking who have been rescued have told authorities of being lured into their situation with the promise of a modelling job.